DivX to VCD MPEG

 Repeat for the Second Part: Using the noted end frame value as the start frame, define the source range for the second part and encode.

-See also MPC-HC Settings
+See also LAV Filter Audio Settings

 Burning: